jeremyknight-me/fontviewer/README.md

 # Font Viewer
-Font Viewer is the simple way to find just the right font for your project.
-It is written in C# using WPF.
+Font Viewer is a WPF/C# application that was written as a way to learn WPF concepts.